sen-choi/melonland/README.md

 * Added a white outline around a black element on a purple background
 * Clickable images no longer turn unreadably white on hover

+This userstyle was built to be used on Firefox with the [Stylus extension](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/), and I have not tested it outside of Firefox.
+It was not intended to be used on the mobile version of the forum.

-# Install
+## Install
-The userstyles.world page for this userstyle is https://userstyles.world/style/20838/sens-melonland-forum-tweaks-v0-1-4
+The userstyles.world page for this userstyle is: https://userstyles.world/style/20838/sens-melonland-forum-tweaks-v0-1-4

+## License
+Source code released under the [GNU GPLv3 License](https://github.com/sen-choi/melonland/blob/main/LICENSE.md).